 Since January 2015, new rules relating to sewage treatment discharge came into effect in England and Wales.
 All direct discharge from a septic tank into a watercourse, such a river, a lake or a stream, will no longer be permitted.
 An upgrade or a replacement of the existing septic tank will be required.

-Meaning now, in order to comply with the new 2020 septic tank regulations in England and Wales, homeowners will have to use a small sewage treatment plant to treat the sewage.
+Meaning now, in order to comply with the 2020 septic tank regulations in England and Wales, homeowners will have to use a small sewage treatment plant to treat the sewage.
 These package treatment plants treat wastewater so it’s clean enough to be discharged to surface water.

 Who is affected by the 2020 septic tank regulations?

 Any homeowner, in England or Wales, who currently has a septic tank directly discharging into a watercourse or causing pollution.
-Moreover, if you buy a property with a non-conforming septic tank before 1 January 2020, you will have to upgrade it – the responsibility for the replacement tank will have to be settled between the property buyer and seller.
+Moreover, if you buy a property with a non-conforming septic tank before 1 January 2020, you now have to upgrade it – the responsibility for the replacement tank will have to be settled between the property buyer and seller.
 For further information, you can download our dedicated e-book.

 What are the deadlines?